Succession Planning Attorneys in The Woodlands

-Business Succession Planning Attorneys
+Business Succession Planning Attorneys Serving Houston and Throughout Texas

 The most common reason a privately held business fails is the lack of a succession plan.
 Something unexpected happens – a partner’s sudden death or disability; an owner needs ‘out’; a divorce splits ownership – and without the instructions and guidance of a solid succession plan the strain on and cost to the business is too much for it to bear.
 It’s sold, broken up, maybe hangs in for a year or two before it ends up closing its doors.